Mobile Army Surgical Hospital: Korean War

 Formally, the MASH unit was conceived by Michael E. DeBakey and other surgical consultants as the "mobile army surgical hospital".
 Col. Harry A. Ferguson, the executive officer of the Tokyo Army Hospital, also aided in the establishment of the MASH program.
 It was an alternative to the random individual systems of portable surgical hospitals, field hospitals, and general hospitals used during World War II.
 It was designed to get experienced personnel closer to the front, so that the wounded could be treated sooner and with greater success.
 Casualties were first treated at the point of injury through buddy aid, then routed through Battalion Aid Stations for emergency stabilizing surgery, and finally routed to the MASH for the most extensive treatment.
 This proved to be highly successful; during the Korean War, a seriously wounded soldier who made it to a MASH unit alive had a greater than 97% chance of survival once he received treatment.
-MASH units often took 24 hours to setup at new locations once moved with armored units, trucks and airmobile.
-Airmobile or the early stages of what we now call helicopters was crucial to the war effort as they were fast traveling units that could pickup casualties and deliver them effectively back to MASH units.
-With mountainous terrain in Korea this was crucial as ground transport could compromise the patients lives and would take longer to arrive to MASH units.
+MASH units often took 24 hours to set up at new locations once moved with armored units, trucks and airmobile.
+Airmobile or the early stages, known today as helicopters, were crucial to the war effort as they were fast traveling units that could pickup casualties and deliver them effectively back to MASH units.
+With mountainous terrain in Korea, this was crucial as ground transport could compromise the patients lives and would take longer to arrive to MASH units.

 In 1997, the last MASH unit in South Korea was deactivated.
-A deactivating ceremony was held in South Korea, which was attended by several members of the cast of the M*A*S*H television series, including Larry Linville (who played Frank Burns), and David Ogden Stiers (who played Charles Winchester).
+A deactivating ceremony was held in South Korea, which was attended by several members of the cast of the M*A*S*H television series, including Larry Linville (who played Frank Burns) and David Ogden Stiers (who played Charles Winchester).